usdaud/algotradinglib.github.io/en/pedia/c/computational_trading.md

 ## Current Trends and the Future

 ### Artificial Intelligence and Machine Learning
 AI and machine learning are being increasingly integrated into [trading algorithms](../t/trading_algorithms.md) to enhance prediction accuracy and adaptive capability.
-This includes using natural language processing (NLP) to analyze news and [social media sentiment](../s/social_media_sentiment.md).
+This includes using [natural language processing](../n/natural_language_processing_(nlp)_in_trading.md) (NLP) to analyze news and [social media sentiment](../s/social_media_sentiment.md).

 ### Blockchain and Decentralized Finance (DeFi)
-Blockchain technology and DeFi are transforming the trading landscape by enabling decentralized exchanges and smart contracts, which could bring about new opportunities for computational [trading strategies](../t/trading_strategies.md).
+[Blockchain](../b/blockchain_in_trading.md) technology and DeFi are transforming the trading landscape by enabling decentralized exchanges and [smart contracts](../s/smart_contracts_in_trading.md), which could bring about new opportunities for computational [trading strategies](../t/trading_strategies.md).

 ### Quantum Computing
-As quantum computing technology matures, it promises unparalleled computational power, potentially transforming how complex financial computations are performed and providing a significant edge in developing and executing [trading strategies](../t/trading_strategies.md).
+As [quantum computing](../q/quantum_computing_in_trading.md) technology matures, it promises unparalleled computational power, potentially transforming how complex financial computations are performed and providing a significant edge in developing and executing [trading strategies](../t/trading_strategies.md).

 ## Conclusion
 Computational trading represents the cutting-edge intersection of finance, mathematics, and computer science.
 As technology advances, the methods and strategies will continue to evolve, presenting both opportunities and challenges for traders and the market as a whole.